If you or your loved one are pregnant and overcoming a substance use disorder, you can find help at a New Hampshire rehab center for pregnant women.

 2. Hope On Haven Hill, Somersworth, New Hampshire

-This is a drug abuse treatment center in Somersworth, NH that specializes in treating pregnant and parenting women with children.
+This drug use disorder treatment center in Somersworth, NH specializes in treating pregnant and parenting women with children.

 The mental health center has: